Jack and Cherie Minton

 Aaron has worked in the youth ministry world for the last 20 years as paid full-time and/or part-time staff and as a volunteer at various churches and organizations, most recently as Youth Director at Windham Presbyterian Church in Windham, NH for the last 10 years.
 Aaron began deploying with Hope Force in 2011 through Windham Presbyterian Church and fell in love with disaster and chronic need ministry.
 With each passing disaster his heart stirred, and it became harder and harder to stay home.
 So he stopped fighting it, and joined Hope Force staff.

-Aaron is a Master Electrician, holding licenses in New Hampshire, Massachusetts and Tennessee.
+Aaron is a Master Electrician, holding licenses in New Hampshire, Massachusetts, West Virginia and Tennessee.
 He has received his OSHA 10 certification, and Lead Safe Renovator certification.

 Aaron holds a Bachelor of Arts double major in Youth Ministry and Biblical and Theological Studies from Gordon College.
 He is in the process of completing the coursework towards a Master of Arts in Theology, attending several different seminaries to date.
 He and his wife Elizabeth and daughter Emily joined Hope Force Staff in 2020 and moved to middle Tennessee during the pandemic, after serving with Hope Force as a volunteer and Reservist for ten years.